slewsys/ed/README.md

 ### Building RPM and Debian packages

-If the requisite OCI container infrastructure is available (currently, `podman` and `buildah` are required), the top-level Makefile has targets for building RPM and Debian packages as follows.
+If the requisite OCI container infrastructure is available (currently, `podman` and `buildah` are required along with `qemu-user-static` and `qemu-system` for non-native architectures), the top-level Makefile has targets for building RPM and Debian packages as follows.
 After configuring the source per above, specify the desired architecture and package type, e.g. for RPMs: